nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_assert.png" alt="Console assert" style="width:60%;padding:0 20%;"/>

-- You can log an object in pretty way you can wrap it in braces `{}` but if you use `console.table()` it will logged in a more prettier way.
+- You can log an object in a pretty way you can wrap it in braces `{}` but if you use `console.table()` it will be logged in a prettier way.

 ```javascript
 let obj = { foo: 2, bar: 3 };